-Roman Torres: Panama's 'film star' footballer dreams of beating England at World Cup
+World Cup 2018: Roman Torres - the 'film star' leading Panama's England challenge

 Torres' biggest regret is missing out on moves to England in 2010 and 2011.
 Blackpool, then a Premier League side, and Swansea were both interested in signing him, while he spent time on trial at Nottingham Forest, but none of the transfers materialised "for economic reasons".

-Despite signing a new two-year deal with Seattle recently, Torres has "not lost sight of one of his dreams" of playing in England or Europe.
+Despite signing a new two-year deal with Seattle in February, Torres has "not lost sight of one of his dreams" of playing in England or another European country.

 "For that reason I have to prepare myself well to perform the best I can at the World Cup," he says.